This magical pool in Bethseda smacks of Jewish belief in pagan magic,

 which continued in medieval times, and some believe today.

 Did Jewish people in ancient times really do so?

 Perhaps asking us to take this tale seriously

 and directs us to a more realistic story.

-for those desperate people beyond hope.
+for those desperate people living beyond hope,

 Perhaps gathering gave them comfort